Nerdex/Highlander/README.md

 2) Can I distribute it?
 A: If you want to feel free.
 It is basic lwjgl and openGL with some rendering involved.
 3) Why is it licensed if we can use/distribute it?
 A: I don't really want people taking it line by line and saying "HEY I MADE THIS ALL BY MYSELF" that's just really stupid.
 4) Will you follow me on twitter?
 A: No but you can follow me ;)
+5) Do you recomend Java for games?
+A: HELL NO